|Semester 1, 2022 Online|

 - Critically explore the effects of child abuse across the lifespan (Assignment 1 and 2)

 - Criticality analyse the social, political, ethical, and cultural context of child abuse (Assignment 1 and 2)

 - Determine how knowledge and understanding of child abuse and neglect (local, national and global perspectives) can inform the intervention, protection and prevention processes (Assignment 2)

 - Review and evaluate the various intervention, prevention and protection process and opportunities relevant the human services context (Assignment 2)

-- Communicate effectively using written language and scholarly writing including correct spelling, grammar, and bibliographic referencing (Assignments 1 and 2).
+- Demonstrate competence in reflective practice, written language and scholarly writing including correct spelling, grammar, and bibliographic referencing (Assignments 1, 2 and 3).